sentrychris/system-monitor/README.md

 ## Host mode

-The dashboard at `/` works with either static data served from standard HTTP endpoints, or live data served through websocket connections.
+The dashboard works with either static data served from standard HTTP endpoints, or live data served through websocket connections.

 - If you set `VITE_CONNECTION_TYPE` to `websocket`, the dashboard will load with a websocket connection configured and will display live data that updates in real time.